Interstate 185 (Georgia): History

 In 2006, business and government officials in Southwest Georgia began a campaign to have the Interstate extended to Monticello, Florida, and connect with I-10.
 The proposed route of the highway would travel parallel to SR 520 (known as "Corridor Z") to Albany and then parallel to US 19.
 Local opposition to the plan soon emerged.
 Critics argued that the proposed Interstate would siphon business from small towns that the new road bypassed.
 In 2009, the Georgia Department of Transportation (GDOT) concluded a two-year study of the proposal, which found that extending I-185 would "be inconsistent with existing comprehensive land use plans; would have a negative impact on prime agricultural land, forests and cultural assets; and could have a detrimental impact on poverty and minority populations".
 GDOT announced it would instead focus on upgrading and improving other key arterial highways in southwest Georgia, including SR 133 between Albany and Valdosta.

 The majority of I-185 is designated as the I-185 Scenic Byway.
 The scenic designation for the route was proposed by agencies and citizens in all three counties along the interstate in 2005.
 This interest led to a meeting in Columbus in January 2006 where the process of applying for the designation by GDOT began.
 GDOT granted the highway the I-185 Scenic Byway status in 2007 from the interchange with Williams Road to the interstate's northern terminus at I-85.
 A celebration of the designation was held on October 18, 2007 at the Williams Road Welcome Center.
 The section of I-185 that is a scenic byway has a restriction on the installation of billboards and is to be kept in natural state.

 Future

 Currently, I-14, is proposed to go through Columbus, following the route of US 80/SR 22/SR 540, also known as the Fall Line Freeway.
 If this route is chosen, it would connect to I-185 at the existing interchange between I-185 and the Fall Line Freeway.
 Upgrades at this interchange may be required as a result, but no projects have been announced.
 The conversion of the Fall Line Freeway to I-14 would divert long-distance traffic off of I-185.

-In 2025, GDOT proposed to built LaGrange Bypass which will require a reroute of US 27/SR 1 mainlane to the bypass using the Davis Road corridor and have the former length of the mainlane through the city to become business routes.
-This project was first planned by GDOT in early 2000’s.
-With the existing ghost ramps beyond I-185’s northern terminus at I-85 will be used as a short northern extension of I-185 to connect with the US 27/SR 1 bypass.
-This extension of I-185 will have exit numbers at the I-85 interchange as exits 48 A (north) and 48 B (south) and it will cross with US 29/SR 14 (Hogansville Road) without a direct interchange.